American Indian language

 What are Haida arts and crafts like?

-Haida artists are known for their fine basketry and
+Haida artists are known for their fine basket weaving and

 and spectacular totem poles.
 Here is a website about the creation of a